chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_validatecredentials.md

 # synchronizationJob: validateCredentials

-Test the credentials provided against the directory.
+Validate that the credentials are valid in the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).